KelvinHere/book-review-app/testing.md

 - That all text was comfortable to read on smaller. screens.

+The app was user tested by friends and family, unusual situations can usually be found under these testing circumstances.

 ## User Story Testing
-Answered user stories from the [user Stories](https://github.com/KelvinHere/book-review-app/blob/master/README.md#user-stories) section of [readme.md](https://github.com/KelvinHere/book-review-app/blob/master/README.md)
+Answered user stories from the [User Stories](https://github.com/KelvinHere/book-review-app/blob/master/README.md#user-stories) section of [readme.md](https://github.com/KelvinHere/book-review-app/blob/master/README.md)

 As a user I want
 1. **To find out more about a book quickly, because I don't have much time.**